Eijs666/MEARN-Stack/README.md

-#👨‍💻 MEARN Stack (MongoDB, Express, React, Node.js)</>💻
+# MEARN Stack (MongoDB, Express, React, Node.js

 ## Description

-This project is a demonstration of my skills in full-stack web development using the MERN stack (MongoDB, Express, React, Node.js).
-It includes functionalities such as creating, reading, updating, and deleting books, showcasing both backend and frontend development capabilities.
+👨‍💻This project is a demonstration of my skills in full-stack web development using the MERN stack (MongoDB, Express, React, Node.js).
+It includes functionalities such as creating, reading, updating, and deleting books, showcasing both backend and frontend development capabilities.</>💻

 ## Features